thebithead/nuodb-operator/README.md

 &ensp; `oc exec -it nuodb-insights -c insights -- nuoca check insights`

-#### If you are deploying on-cluster NuoDB Insights -- where all performance data is stored and managed locally on your cluster -- then your URL to access your locally deployed Insight's Web UI can be obtained by running,
+#### Deploying on-cluster NuoDB Insights
+With this option, all performance data is stored and managed locally on your cluster -- this is the default when setting "insightsEnabled: true" -- then your URL to access your locally deployed Insight's Web UI dashboard can be obtained by running,

 If Red Hat OpenShift,
 ```